So You're Interested in Sous Vide cooking?!

 Good for you!
-My sous vide circulator has revolutionized how I work in the kitchen.
-I suppose it's not something that anyone needs; you can certainly get along without it.
-But it is an excellent option to have!
-Whether you appreciate perfectly done steak or just want an easy way to heat up frozen leftovers, a sous vide machine (circulator or water oven) is an amazing kitchen tool.
+Sous vide can revolutionize how you work in the kitchen.
+It is an excellent option to have!
+Whether you appreciate perfectly done steak or just want an easy way to thaw frozen food or heat up leftovers, a sous vide machine (circulator or water oven) is an amazingly useful tool.

 Why Sous Vide Cooking Is So Great

 Perfect Results Every Time.
 The whole point of sous vide is that it holds food at a specific temperature.
 So if you like your steaks medium rare, set your sous vide temperature to 135 and pop the steaks in.
 They will never overcook, no matter how long you leave them in there.

 This is why sous vide is used in so many restaurants.
 Sous vide can hold steaks, chicken breast, and other proteins at precisely the perfect temperature for a long time--several hours in fact (except fish, which can turn mushy if left in for too long after the cook time).
 They just take the meat out of the water bath and give it a sear when a customer orders it.
 Perfect results every time.

 Super, Super Easy.
 All you have to do is set the temp, fill a bag with food, and pop it in until it's done.
 Water bath temps are always included in sous vide recipes, as well as cooking times (just like other recipes).
 Giving meat a sear is the messiest part of sous vide cooking.
 But having no pans to clean (depending on how you sear) is definitely a plus.